jd-coderr/iknowquantfu/README.md

 **I Know Quant Fu** is an autonomous crypto trading agent built for the **BNB Hack: AI Trading Agent Edition — CoinMarketCap × Trust Wallet** competition.

-It connects CoinMarketCap market intelligence, strategy testing, risk control, and Trust Wallet Agent Kit execution into one explainable trading loop.
+It connects CoinMarketCap market intelligence, CoinMarketCap x402 paid data, strategy testing, risk control, and Trust Wallet Agent Kit execution into one explainable trading loop.

 **Roundhouse kick dumb trades.**
 **Backtest the signal.
 Lock the risk.
 Automate the move.**

 The agent does not chase candles.

 It reads the market, tests the strategy, checks the risk, explains the decision, and only then decides whether to wait, simulate, paper trade, or execute.

 No confidence.
 No trade.